alanoursland/tr_xor/reports/abs2/abs2_overview.md

 2. If the model succeeds, does it converge to a stable geometric solution where the first layer learns a surface aligned with the `XOR=False` class, similar to the behavior observed in the simpler `abs1` model?
 3. How does the second learnable layer transform the single feature signal from the first layer into two distinct class logits?
 Furthermore, do the backpropagated error signals from two outputs fundamentally change the geometric feature learned by the first layer compared to the single-output model?

-The results will provide critical insights into how the principles of prototype surface learning scale with increasing network complexity and how learning dynamics are affected by standard classification architectures.
+The results will provide critical insights into how the principles of our prototype surface theory scale with increasing network complexity and how learning dynamics are affected by standard classification architectures.